Soviet WW2 Bramit Silencer for the M91/30

 What is the Bramit suppressor and what rifle was it designed for?

 The Bramit was the primary standard Soviet sound suppressor of World War II, specifically designed for the Mosin-Nagant M91/30 rifle.
-It was developed to reduce the noise signature of this iconic firearm during combat operations.
+It was adopted in late 1940 and produced by several factories in Leningrad.

-How does the Bramit suppressor mount to the M91/30 rifle?
+How does the Bramit suppressor attach to the M91/30?

 What type of ammunition is required for the Bramit suppressor to be effective?

-How did Soviet soldiers adjust their aim when using the Bramit suppressor?
+How did soldiers adjust their aim when using the Bramit suppressor with subsonic ammunition?

-Because subsonic rounds have a different trajectory, the Bramit suppressor body features an engraved table.
-This table indicates which standard rifle sight settings to use for specific ranges, allowing for accurate aiming.
+Because subsonic rounds have a different trajectory, the Bramit suppressor features an engraved table on its body.
+This table indicates the correct standard rifle sight settings to use for specific engagement ranges.

 Related News